philbowles/h4plugins/docs/basic.md

 This is similar to `h4pTimed` but in addition to emitting `H4PE_EVENT` with a `msg` value of the number of milliseconds once it is released, it also emits an event every (`uint32_t f`) milliseconds.

-Imagine that `f` == 1000, i.e. the event will repeat every second while ever the button is held down and also that the user hold the button down for 3.142 seconds.
+Imagine that `f` == 1000, i.e. the event will repeat every second while the button is held down and also that the user holds the button down for 3.142 seconds.
 The events sent will be as follows:

 |T(ms)|`msg` value*|
 | ---: | ---: |